Adam M. Slater

 Adam Slater wins landmark decision in the New Jersey Supreme Court.

-Adam Slater quoted by The Wall Street Journal, Bloomberg News, and ABC News with regard to transvaginal mesh and the FDA.
+Adam Slater quoted by The Wall Street Journal, Bloomberg News, and ABC News with regard to transvaginal mesh and lack of oversight by the FDA.

 Adam Slater wins appeal, $2.1 million jury verdict upheld for woman with Pelvic Floor Injuries.

-April, 2011-2015, Adam Slater speaks at AAJ Mass Torts Seminar with regard to Transvaginal Mesh Litigation and the learned intermediary doctrine.
+April, 2011-2018, Adam Slater speaks at AAJ Mass Torts Seminar with regard to Mass Torts and Transvaginal Mesh Litigation.

 $80 Million Class Action Settlement Against Volkswagen and Audi